Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fy4_awSdvk0.md

 ### Transcript

-> would it be at some point character customization most likely i don't know what to what degree but yeah
+> would it be at some point character customization most likely I don't know what to what degree but yeah